Carrie Fisher Is In The New

 Carrie Fisher will live on forever and I am so glad she will have a role in #EpisodeIX. pic.twitter.com/hL0ksITyMw— Connor J Behrens (@ConnorBehrens) April 12, 2019

-During a panel at the Star Wars Celebration in Chicago over the weekend, J.J.
+During a panel at the Star Wars Celebration in Chicago this morning, J.J.
 Abrams elaborated on Fisher's impact and the process of including her in the upcoming film.

 "She was the best.
 She was glorious.
 She was amazing," he told moderator Stephen Colbert.
 "It was impossible, there was no way.
 What are you gonna do?...The weird miracle of having had a number of scenes from The Force Awakens that had gone unused, looking at those scenes and starting to understand that there was actually a way to use those scenes to continue her story so it would be her."